aws-samples/aws-batch-architecture-for-alphafold/README.md

 `python notebooks/download_ref_data.py <STACK NAME>`

-Replacing "<STACK NAME>" with the name of your cloudformation stack.
+Replacing <STACK NAME> with the name of your cloudformation stack.
 By default, this will download the "reduced_dbs" version of bfd.
 You can download the entire database instead by specifying the --download_mode full_dbs option.

 2. It will take several hours to populate the file system.
 You can track its progress by navigating to the file system in the FSx for Lustre console.

-:ledger: **Note: The total download size for the full databases is around 415 GB and the total size when unzipped is 2.2 TB.
-Please make sure you have a large enough hard drive space, bandwidth and time to download.
-We recommend using an SSD for better genetic search performance.**

 The `download_all_data.sh` script will also download the model parameter files.
 Once the script has finished, you should have the following directory structure: